有用GRAMMAR - IDIOM

 the fact is that

-As a matter of fact, politicians always say things which they don't
+As a matter of fact, politicians always say things which they don't believe

 in.